futtta/autoptimize/readme.txt

 Although Autoptimize comes without any warranties, it will in general work flawlessly if you configure it correctly.
 See "Troubleshooting" below for info on how to configure in case of problems.

+= Why is jquery.js not optimized =

+Starting from AO 2.1 WordPress core's jquery.js is not optimized for the simple reason a lot of popular plugins inject inline JS that is not aggregated either (due to possible cache size issues with unique code in inline JS) which relies on jquery being available, so excluding jquery.js ensures that most sites will work out of the box.
+If you want optimize jquery as well, you can remove it from the JS optimization exclusion-list (you might have to enable "also aggregate inline JS" as well or switch to "force JS in head").

+= Why is Autoptimized JS render blocking? =

+If not "forced in head", Autoptimized JS is not render blocking as it has the "defer" flag added.
+It is however possible another plugin removes the "defer"-flag.
+Speed Booster Pack was reported doing this, but [the behavior has not been confirmed yet](https://wordpress.org/support/topic/speed-booster-pack-autoptimized-js-defer-flag/).

-= Why are jquery.js and the autoptimized CSS still called out as render blocking? =
+= Why is the autoptimized CSS still called out as render blocking? =

-With the default Autoptimize configuration jquery.js is excluded from optimization and the CSS is linked in the head, which are safe defaults but have Google PageSpeed Insights complaining.
-You can try removing `js/jquery/jquery.js` from the JS optimization exclusions and check if your site still works.
-For the render blocking CSS you can look into "inline all CSS" (easy) or "inline and defer CSS" (better) which are explained in this FAQ as well.
+With the default Autoptimize configuration the CSS is linked in the head, which is a safe default but has Google PageSpeed Insights complaining.
+You can look into "inline all CSS" (easy) or "inline and defer CSS" (better) which are explained in this FAQ as well.

 = What is the use of "inline and defer CSS"? =